catppuccin/userstyles/docs/browsers.md

 > [!NOTE]
 > If you see a popular browser that hasn't been added, please create a pull request to do so!

-Find your browser version by following the instructions below:
+Find your browser version by following the link for your browser.

 <table>
   <thead>